 Looking for something similar? – Get in touch and we'll help you find the perfect piece.

 This striking red lacquer pot originates from Uttar Pradesh in northern India and dates to the early 20th century.
-Simpler in form than the ornate lacquerware of Rajasthan, these pots share the same vivid red tone seen on traditional Chinese furniture.
+Simpler in form than the ornate lacquerware of Rajasthan, these pots share the same red tone seen on traditional Chinese furniture.
 Each one was hand-turned on a lathe and finished using the ancient lacquering process unique to this region.

 The pot’s rich lacquer surface has aged beautifully, while the interior bears deep staining from its original contents — bindi powder once used by Indian women for adornment.
 Pieces like this are increasingly sought after by collectors of Indian folk art for their sculptural simplicity and timeless appeal.